deephacks/awesome-jvm/readme.md

 *Tools for managing jvm runtime processes*
 * [CRaSH](http://www.crashub.org/) - The shell for the Java Platform.
+* [Drip](https://github.com/ninjudd/drip) - Fast JVM launching without the hassle of persistent JVMs.
+* [HotswapAgent](https://github.com/HotswapProjects/HotswapAgent) - Redefine classes at runtime and skip the redeploy process.
 * [Nailgun](http://martiansoftware.com/nailgun/) - Nailgun is a client, protocol, and server for running Java programs from the command line without incurring the JVM startup overhead.
-* [Drip](https://github.com/ninjudd/drip) - Fast JVM launching without the hassle of persistent JVMs.

 ## Virtual Machines